qmachine/qmachine/docs/ruby-gem.rst

 Ruby gem
 ========

-Preliminary work has begun to port the "teaching version" of QMachine, which is implemented as a :doc:`rack-app`, into a Ruby gem.
-The current results, which are **extremely incomplete**, can be found here_.
+Work has begun to port the "teaching version" of QMachine, which is implemented as a :doc:`rack-app`, into a Ruby gem.
+The current results, which are complete enough to get a local sandbox running, can be found here_.

 .. https://badge.fury.io/rb/qm.png
 .. https://gemnasium.com/qmachine/qm-ruby.png